↑

 woman taking her blood pressure - have high blood pressure?

-The College of Cardiology (COC) recommends the Dietary Approaches to Stop Hypertension or the more commonly called Dash Diet.
+The American College of Cardiology (ACC) recommends the Dietary Approaches to Stop Hypertension or the Dash Diet.

 The emphasis of the DASH Diet is to: